cvicens/archetype-operator/README.md

       git_ref: master
 ```

-As you can see we have added a `vars` section to our role, this is to feed the role as the operatore itself does when running in the pod.
+As you can see we have added a `vars` section to our role, this is to feed the role as the operator itself does when running in the pod.
 Now let's test it!

 ```
 $ ansible-playbook -i myhosts playbook.yaml